David Coleman (educator)

-David Coleman (born 1969) is an American businessman, currently serving as the ninth president of the College Board, a non-profit organization that designed the SAT exam, SAT Subject Tests, and Advanced Placement (AP) exams.
-He is often described in the media as "the architect" of the Common Core State Standards Initiative.
+David Coleman (born 1969) is an American businessman, currently serving as the ninth president of the College Board, a not-for-profit organization that designed the SAT exam, SAT Subject Tests, and Advanced Placement (AP) exams.

 Early life and education

 Coleman was born in Manhattan to a Jewish family.
 His father is a psychiatrist; his mother, Elizabeth Coleman, was the president of Bennington College from 1987 to 2013.
 At the time Coleman was growing up, his mother was Dean of The New School in downtown Manhattan.
 When Coleman was in college, the family had moved to Vermont.

 Coleman attended Stuyvesant High School, and earned a B.A. in philosophy from Yale University in 1991.
 As an undergraduate at Yale, he participated in the Ulysses S. Grant tutoring program in reading for inner-city New Haven high school students.
 He started Branch, a community service program for inner-city students.

 Coleman was awarded a Rhodes Scholarship in 1991 and earned a second B.A. in English literature at University College, Oxford.
 He then earned a MPhil in classical philosophy from the University of Cambridge.
 During his stay in England, he met Jason Zimba, a graduate of Williams College and a fellow Rhodes Scholar, who was studying mathematics and physics.
 The two became good friends and future business partners.
-Zimba would receive his doctorate in mathematical physics from Berkeley in 2001.
+Zimba would receive his doctorate in mathematical physics from UC Berkeley in 2001.